What is the Apostolic Johannite Church?

 How can I learn more about Gnosticism?

-We also have several books, homilies, videos and interviews by AJC clergy which can be explored in the Learning section of our website (click the “Learn” link on the main menu).
+We also have several books, homilies, videos and interviews by AJC clergy which can be explored in the Learning section of our website (click the “Learn” link on the main menu) as well as organized and list on the biographical pages for individual clergy (click the ‘Governance’ link on the main menu).

 - The AJC YouTube Channel